AI Research · Workplace Strategy

 A different question for real estate

-central-scenario reduction in UK office demand over 5 years
+net reduction in UK office demand over five years (88M sq ft gross)

 Acting on these findings — across people strategy, real estate, and workforce planning — is what our workplace strategy team is for.